DeveloperSubho/interview-reactjs/React_Hooks/React_Hooks.md

 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.
 Hooks are backwards-compatible.
+Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+Hooks don't work inside classes — they let you use React without classes.

 **_State Hook_**
 This example renders a counter.
 When you click the button, it increments the value: